apache/streampipes/streampipes-processors-transformation-jvm/src/main/resources/org.apache.streampipes.processors.transformation.jvm.booloperator.counter/documentation.md

 Either:
 * TRUE -> FALSE: Increase counter on a true followed by a false
 * FALSE -> TRUE: Increase counter on a false followed by a true
-* BOTH: Increas counter on each change of the boolean value on two consecutive events
+* BOTH: Increase counter on each change of the boolean value on two consecutive events

 ## Output